bharatUSAA/bbu-gf/docs/faq.md

 The BBU is designed to be a public access utility for all industries and sectors.
 Participation in the BUU is not restricted to any set of industries.

 ### How does a business benefit from joining the BBU?
 We know that convening ecosystems is time consuming and challenging.
-The BBU is an established digital trust ecosystem supplying a permissioned infrastructure to foster accelerated ecosystem adoption eliminating the need for individual organizations to “grow their own” – reducing cost and complexity and improving speed to market when implementing a solution.
+The BBU is an established digital trust ecosystem supplying a permissioned infrastructure (open read access but only authorized users will have write access), to foster accelerated ecosystem adoption eliminating the need for individual organizations to “grow their own” – reducing cost and complexity and improving speed to market when implementing a solution.

 Becoming a member of this network affords businesses a low cost option to access a trusted, decentralized ledger that enforces privacy regulation, a sustainable financial model, collective ownership and adherence to open standards and protocols of ToIP as well as access to a wide range of ecosystem partners.